 Optimized performance per watt for microservers.1 2

 With up to 60%1 3 better performance per watt and up to 24%1 4 lower power than the previous generation Intel® Xeon® processor E3-1200 v2 product family, the Intel® Xeon® processor E3-1200 v3 product family for microservers lets you scale out your web services while scaling down your power consumption.
 At just 13W, the Intel® Xeon® processor E3-1220L v3 product is ideal for microservers.
-In addition to data center-class capabilities, such as x86 compatibility, 64-bit architecture, ECC memory, virtualization support Intel® Xeon® processor E3 v3 family provides:
+In addition to data center-class capabilities, such as x86 compatibility, 64-bit architecture, ECC memory, and virtualization support, Intel® Xeon® processor E3 v3 family provides:

 Extreme low power for high-density microservers.